NicolaSoeker/PowerPointSlideCutter/README.md

 We need a place to store test presentations.
 I suggest a folder called /tests

 We need a place to store the code.
-I suggest a filder called /src
+I suggest a folder called /src

 How to set up the dev env: